omerk/lcdchargen/README.md

 Click on the blocks to create a custom character which will automatically generate output.

-The example Arduino code generated assumes the following connections:
+The example Arduino code generated defaults with the following connections:

 | LCD Module    | Arduino Pin   |